 Exploration has identified approximately 22km of cumulative vein strike length at its 143km2 Michelle Project, located immediately adjacent to AngloGold Ashanti Limited's majority owned and operated multimillion-ounce Cerro Vanguardia Gold-Silver Mine in Santa Cruz Province, Argentina.
 Many of the veins, which can be traced at surface from Cerro Vanguardia into Minera IRL's property, are Au-Ag bearing with classic low sulphidation epithermal textures that indicate significant depth potential.
 Of the 51 surface rock samples taken from the Michelle and Jackpot veins, 33 returned values above 1 g/t gold, of which 16 were above 5 g/t gold.
-Eleven samples analyzed also assayed above 30g/t silver including one sample of 1,460g/t Ag.
+Eleven samples analyzed also assayed above 30 g/t silver including one sample of 1,460 g/t Ag.
 A 4,698 meter, 27 hole diamond drilling program was carried out in late 2011.
-Results were of sufficient encouragement to justify a further diamond drilling program scheduled for the second quarter of 2012.
+Results were of sufficient encouragement to justify a further diamond drilling program in 2012, where the company completed 16 trenches for a total of 1,404.50m followed by a 3,179.50m, 23 hole diamond drilling program testing targets on 7 vein structures.
+Four holes returned assay results greater the 1 g/t Au.
+Best results from the 2012 drill program included: